 Job adverts omitting salary or stipend details in an advert do so on purpose and have a hidden agenda.
 The intention is to attract you to an interview without committing to an amount beforehand.
 They do this to test what the lowest rate would be for the most willing, strongest candidates.

 Think about it.
-Why does someone avoid giving you information that they know would help your decision to attend an interview?
+Why does someone avoid giving you information they know would help your decision to attend an interview?

 These adverts are hostile as they are intended to find people willing to apply no matter what the payment would be.
 They want to see who’s most skilled for the job and the most desperate.

 They’re not looking for someone who will do the job cheap – they want the best available talent for the least amount.

 Some recruiters want you to believe that by not revealing the salary, they can establish who’s applying because of passion and for ‘the right reasons’ – and not just to get a salary.
 It’s a test of your ‘virtue’ or moral reasons for taking a job. people work for money, only religious workers work to go to heaven.

 It’s funny how people who work for a salary themselves suddenly assume that your ability to be employed is based on satisfying a sense of ‘morality’ or ‘virtue.’